Jury orders NFL to pay nearly $4.8 billion in 'Sunday Ticket' case for violating antitrust laws

 DirecTV had “Sunday Ticket” from its inception in 1994 through 2022.
 The league signed a seven-year deal with Google’s YouTube TV that began with the 2023 season.

 The lawsuit was originally filed in 2015 by the Mucky Duck sports bar in San Francisco but was dismissed in 2017.
-Two years later, the 9th U.S. Circuit Court of Appeals, which has jurisdiction over California and eight other states, reinstated the case.
+Two years later, the 9th Circuit, which has jurisdiction over California and eight other states, reinstated the case.
 Gutierrez ruled last year the case could proceed as a class action.

 AP NFL: https://apnews.com/hub/nfl